industrial-edge/modbus-tcp-connector-getting-started/README.md

 ### Overview

-This tutorial shows how to use the Industrial Edge application Modbus TCP Connector to establish a connection between an Industrial Edge Device (IED) and a 3rd party PLC that supports Modbus TCP, a data communications protocol (client/server) that runs on Ethernet.
+This tutorial shows how to use the Industrial Edge application Modbus TCP Connector to establish a connection between an Industrial Edge Device (IED) and a PLC that supports Modbus TCP, a data communications protocol (client/server) that runs on Ethernet.

 These PLC variants are supported: